Why Use SQL Window Functions

 Comparing with the salary fund

 Each department has a salary fund — money spent monthly on paying employees' salaries.
-Let’s see what percentage of this fund amounts to the salary of each employee:
+Let's see what percentage of this fund represents each employee's salary:

 Aggregation example #1